LOsioChico/dsa-preparation/README.md

 ## LeetCode Submit Usage

-First you need to create a `.env` file with the following content:
+First you need to create a `.env` file on 'misc/leetcode-cli' based on the `.env.template` with the following content:

 - `LEETCODE_SESSION` - Your session
 - `LEETCODE_CSRF_TOKEN` - Your csrf token